seancyw/100-days-of-code/log.md

 **Thoughts:** Continue lesson 6 and more recursive exercise.
 Missed one day again due to travel.

 **Link to work:** [Intro to Computer Science]https://classroom.udacity.com/courses/cs101/lessons/48299949/concepts/487212980923

+## Day 71: March 19, 2017

+**Today's Progress**: Continue 'Intro to Computer Science' course in Udacity

+**Thoughts:** Continue lesson 6 today.
+Resistance come again, missed one day.
+Will try to not making this happened again.

+**Link to work:** [Intro to Computer Science]https://classroom.udacity.com/courses/cs101/lessons/48299949/concepts/487212980923